 """

-use the same primary key that cascades through the sequence.
+dj.Diagram(schema)In this design, Order, Shipment, Delivery, and Confirmation use the same primary key that cascades through the sequence.
 This makes it straightforward to perform relationonal operations that skip steps.
-For example, joining information from Order
+For example, joining information from Order and Confirmation does not require the inclusion of Shipment and Deliverty in the query: Order * Confirmation is a well-formed query:

-Order * Delivery
+Order * ConfirmationHierarchies¶

 Example: Brain Imaging Database¶